 Although the rock legends had powerful vocal abilities they needed microphones brilliant enough to project their rock & roll melodies to the entire world.

 The Shure SM7B has been used by many great rock vocalists, like Billy Joe Armstrong from Green Day and Serj Tankian from System of a Down.
 You should consider whether this is what your studio is missing.
-Equipment can be as important as putting in hours of practice.
+The right equipment can be as important as all those hours of practice you put into developing your music.

 The Shure SM7B Microphone